SAP-samples/teched2021-DAT161/exercises/dd1/README.md

 The main task for exposing a CDS view with CDC delta method is to provide the mapping information between the fields of a CDS view and the key fields of the underlying tables.
 The mapping is necessary to enable a comprehensive logging for each of the underlying tables and subsequently a consistent selection/(re-)construction of records to be provided for extraction.
 This means the framework needs to know which tables to log, i.e. monitor for record changes.

-Given one record changes in possibly only one of the underlying tables, the framework needs to determine which record/s are affected by this change in all other underlying tables and need to provide a consistent set of delta records to the ODQ.
+Given one record changes in possibly only one of the underlying tables, the framework needs to determine which record/s are affected by this change in all other underlying tables and need to provide a consistent set of delta records to the Operational Data Queue (ODQ).

 All key fields of the main table and all foreign key fields used by all on-conditions of the involved join(s) need to be exposed as elements in the CDS views.